Andrea-Bruno/PayPal/README.md

-﻿# 🚀 Easily integrate online payments with **PayPal.Easy** - Effortless .NET Integration for PayPal (pay by Credit Cards)
+﻿# 🚀 Simple and easy library to accept credit card payments via PayPal in your application

 🔥 **Accept Payments in Minutes, Not Days!**